mehmetseckin/todo-cli/README.md

 MSTTool is a command-line interface to access your Microsoft To Do Tasks via the Graph API, using C# and .NET Core.
 Includes:
 * an "export" function for exporting all your tasks to JSON files organized in a folder hierarchy to enable automated backups and text search.
+* a "sync" function to export and remove deleted tasks, so you can automate backing up your tasks to a repo or a file backup service
+* *[Not Implemented]* a "diff" function to compare two snapshots
 * a framework for making other API calls
-* *[Not Implemented]* a "sync" function to export and remove deleted tasks, so you can automate backing up your tasks to a repo or a file backup service
-* *[Not Implemented]* a "diff" function to compare two snapshots

 ## Background